tannerdolby/randoma11y-chrome-extension/README.md

 - [ ] Allow theme to persist across chrome.tabs

 ## Kudos
-All color pairings and palettes are provided by [randoma11y.com](https://randoma11y.com) and the [Components AI](https://components.ai/) team.
+All color pairings and palettes are the property of [randoma11y.com](https://randoma11y.com) and the [Components AI](https://components.ai/) team.